gavinnn101/palworld_dedi_helper/README.md

 ```
 * See `./src/example.py` for basic usage.
 * See `./src/utility/palworld_util.py` for advanced params, etc.
+* * If hosting on linux, make sure to pass `operating_system = "linux"`, otherwise defaults to windows.
 * See `./src/server_watcher.py` for:
 * * Automatic server restart when process goes down.
 * * Automatic server restarts on a timer.